-For starters, you will want to cover what kind of devices you want to access your network.
+For starters, you will want to cover what kind of devices and operating systems you want to allow access to your company network.
 Perhaps you only want computers connected to the office network, or maybe you are okay with smartphones as well.

-Policy formation is one of the most important steps you’ll take in protecting your business.
+Policy formation is one of the most important steps you’ll take in protecting your business and sensitive data.
 If you don’t already have an IT department in the fold, now is the time to bring a managed IT service provider, such as Charlotte IT Solutions, in to help you craft this policy.

 As long as it is in the policy and employees are provided with this information, it will help avoid problems later down the line.

 HOW MANY PEOPLE AND DEVICES ARE USING THE NETWORK?